jpegleg/dwarven-toolbox/README.md

 The full collection of utilities compiled for x86 compiled for Darwin (MacOS) is roughly 13MB.
 Each those compiled utilties is ~500KB.

 Note that zlib may fail to compile on some systems such as MacOS and others.
 Zlib is used for the zlib compression utilities `zbox` and `zunbox`.
-If you the zlib compile fails, either install the required deps or remove zbox and zbox from the Cargo.toml, if you still want to use the "--all" approach.
+If you the zlib compile fails, either install the required deps or remove zbox, zunbox, and the zlib feature of flate2 from the Cargo.toml, if you still want to use the "--all" approach.

 ## Usage